 5. Andersgrotten Bomb Shelter

-The Andersgrotten bomb shelter, located on Tellef Dahls Gate near the Soviet Liberation Monument is a reminder of just how bad Kirkenes suffered during the war.
+The Andersgrotten bomb shelter, located on Tellef Dahls Gate near the Soviet Liberation Monument, is a reminder of just how badly Kirkenes suffered during the war.
 Visitors who aren’t on organized tours are unable to enter it, but it’s worth passing by to remember what the city endured during WWII.

 6. Kirkenes Snow Hotel